MDEGroup/MNB_SourceCode/README.md

 - train_dir: the train folder for a single round
 - labels: the list of topics to predict
 - num_topics: number of predicted topics
-- list_test: a txt file that contains the name of repository to test
+- list_test: a txt file that contains the name of repository to test (available together with the datasets)

 The output is a CSV files with all the metrics presented in the work:
 - success rate (1..5)